 Filling: In a

-small bowl mix together the sugar, cornstarch, lemon juice and zest.
+small bowl mix together the sugar, cornstarch, and lemon zest.
 Place the berries in a large bowl.
-Add the sugar mixture to
+Add the sugar mixture

-Pour the mixture into the prepared pie shell
+Pour the mixture into the chilled pie shell

 Bake the pie for

 about 20 minutes and then reduce the oven temperature to 350 degrees F

 (180 degrees C).
 Continue to bake the pie for about 35 - 45 minutes or